 How to select the fragment goals is less obvious.
 Planning with preferences could be used to choose some subset of goals to achieve, however it is not obvious how to ensure this planning problem is easier than the original.

-Additionally, in order for FBP to work directly with PDDL, work will be required to automatically identify: a
+Additionally, for FBP to work directly with PDDL work is required to automatically identify: a "fragmentation dimension"; "fragment generator"; and the fluents to relax.